RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/getting-started-cloud-native.md

 * Rule extension and customizability
 * Ability to analyze source code or application archives

 RHAMT examines application artifacts, including project source directories and application archives, then produces an HTML report that highlights areas needing changes.
-RHAMT can be used to migrate Java applications from previous versions of Red Hat JBoss Enterprise Application Platform or from other containers, such as Oracle® WebLogic Server or IBM® WebSphere® Application Server.
+RHAMT can be used to migrate Java applications from previous versions of Red Hat JBoss Enterprise Application Platform or from other technologies, such as Oracle® WebLogic Server or IBM® WebSphere® Application Server.

 #### How Does Red Hat Application Migration Toolkit Simplify Migration?